Skip to content

 How do I find out if my home is high risk for flooding?

-This service will tell you about your area’s long term flood risk, the possible causes of flooding where you live, and how to manage flood risk.
+This service will tell you about your area’s long term flood risk, the possible causes of flooding where you live, and how to improve flood resilience measures.

 Causes of flooding might be rivers and the sea, surface water, reservoirs or groundwater.